oxygenxml/oxygen-git-client-addon/README.md

 The following actions are available in the contextual menu for each local branch:
 - **Checkout branch**: Checks out the selected branch and switches the local repository to the selected branch.
 - **Create branch**: Creates a new branch using the selected branch as the starting point.
+The new branch is automatically checked out by default.
+To disable this behavior, deselect the *Checkout branch* option in the *Create branch* dialog box.
 - **Delete branch**: Deletes the selected branch.

 For the remote branches, the following action is available in the contextual menu: